Allergy - food

 - Food additives such as dyes, thickeners, and preservatives, (monosodium glutamate (MSG) is a common food allergy in this category).

 - Corn products

-Family history -- If both parents have food allergies, you have a 75% chance of having one yourself.
-If one parent has food allergies, you have a 30 - 40% chance.
-If neither parent has allergies, you have a 10 - 15% chance.
+Family history.
+If both parents have food allergies, you have a 75% chance of having one yourself.
+If one parent has food allergies, you have a 30 to 40% chance.
+If neither parent has allergies, you have a 10 to 15% chance.